← Back to work

 Weaknesses

-Redirects to third-party sites for booking - fragmented experience
+• Redirects to third-party sites - fragmented booking

 Opportunities Identified